ant-design/ant-design-mini/src/Input/index.en.md

 # Input

-Through the keyboard input content, is the most basic form field packaging.
+Enter content through the keyboard, is the most basic form field packaging.
 Generally used in the form page for information collection.

 ## Introduction